iotaledger/goshimmer/docOps/docs/tutorials/wallet_library.md

         the amount of tokens that should be deposited into the nft upon creation (on top of the minimum required)
 ```

-None of the flags are strictly required to mint an NFT, so we could just execute the command as it is.
+None of the flags are strictly required to mint an NFT, so you could just execute the command as it is.
 However, in most cases, you will want to attach immutable metadata to it, which is only possible during creation.
 Each NFT must have some IOTAs backing it (locked into its output) to prevent bloating the ledger database.
 Currently, the minimum requirement is 100 IOTA tokens, but bear in mind that it might change in the future.
 On top of the minimum required amount IOTAs, you can lock any additional funds into the NFT.
 You can use the `-initial-amount` and `-color` flags to do so.

 To attach immutable data to the NFT, you should define a path to a file that holds the metadata.
 The wallet will read the byte content of the file, and attach it to the NFT.
 Currently, the maximum allowed metadata file size is 4 kilobytes.
 You should use the `-immutable-data` flag to specify a path to a file that holds the metadata.